iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 >
 > * Compute the gene-wise log-likelihood differences between two trees.
 >
-> * What are the two genes that most favor the tree inferred by single model?
+> * What is the name of the gene showing the largest log-likelihood difference between two trees?
 >
-> * Have a look at the paper by ([Brown and Thomson, 2016]).
-Compare the two genes you found with those from this paper.
-What is special about these two genes?
+> * What is the name of the gene showing the second largest log-likelihood difference between two trees?
+>
+> * Were these two genes identified in ([Brown and Thomson, 2016])?
+>
+> Briefly describe what is the problem of these two genes?
 {: .tip}

 7) Removing influential genes